 When most teens begin driving, they see it as a step toward independence and freedom.
 However, to an immature driver who doesn’t see it as a privilege, this can cause many problems when it comes to safe driving.
 Teen drivers may be immature and still lack experience that most all adult drivers have.
 The risk of motor vehicle collisions among teenagers is higher than any other age group.
 In fact, per miles driven, teen drivers ages 16 to 19 are almost 3 times more likely to be involved in a fatal crash than drivers of age 20 or older.
 Unfortunately, motor vehicle crashes are the leading cause of death for U.S. teens.
 However, there is a simple solution to prevent the likelihood of a teen being in a crash, and it is simply to reacquaint them with basic safety precautions while driving.

 A teen’s inexperience behind the wheel also makes them more susceptible to distraction.
 Teens are still unaware of the effect of distracted driving or prefer to ignore it.
 Teens are also more likely than older, and experienced drivers to underestimate dangerous situations, which when compared with distracted driving can be very dangerous.
 Research has found that one in three teens say they have texted while driving.
 Texting behind the wheel is an extreme distraction and is known to increase the risk of crashing by 23 times.

 Teenagers, who are already prone to potentially risky behaviors alone, can further increase that risk simply by having one of their peers in the car with them.
 In a study analyzed by NHTSA, teen drivers were two-and-a-half times more likely to engage in one or more risky behaviors when driving with one peer, compared to when driving alone.
 In the same study, it was found that the risk of a fatal crash goes up in direct relation to the number of teenagers in a car.

-Driving Under the Influence
+Driving under the influence

 Drinking alcohol under the age of 21 is illegal everywhere in the United States, both inside and outside the car.
-Drunk-driving laws are strictly enforced in the U.S. However, it doesn’t stop many teens from engaging in alcohol related activities.
+The U.S. does strictly enforce drunk-driving laws.
+However, it doesn’t stop many teens from engaging in alcohol related activities.
 According to the Centers for Disease Control and Prevention, teens are more likely than anyone to be involved in a fatal alcohol-related crash.
 In 2016, almost one of five teen drivers involved in fatal crashes had been drinking.
 Most people are well aware of the effects of alcohol on decision making, coordination, and other skills necessary for driving.

-A: 1500 Benson Road South, Suite 201
+A: 1500 Benson Road South, Suite 201, Renton, WA 98055